 As one of the healthiest, most sustainable forms of protein on the planet, hemp seeds are an ideal addition to satisfying comfort dishes that feel as good as they taste.
 Hemp seeds offer all the essential amino acids, making them a complete protein, as well as an array of important vitamins and minerals like iron and vitamin E. Incredibly versatile, hemp seeds pair well with just about anything: mix them into your salads, stir them up with potatoes or bake them into muffins and breakfast breads.
 They'll add a light, nutty flavor to all your favorites.

 5. Rich Cacao

 If you're planning to have chocolate this holiday season, make sure it's cacao!
 Cacao is the simplest upgrade to regular chocolate you can make—this raw form maximizes the antioxidant potential while imparting no sugar, leaving you with full control of the type and amount of sweetener you use.
-Cacao powder is a perfect one-to-one substitute for unsweetened cocoa powder, while cacao sweet nibs make baked goods with (or instead of) chocolate chips even better.
+Cacao powder is a perfect one-to-one substitute for unsweetened cocoa powder, while Cacao Sweet Nibs make baked goods with (or instead of) chocolate chips even better.
 Our Cacao Wafers are perfect to use in any recipe that calls for unsweetened baking chocolate.